Facebook tracking pixel Plan Teardown | Conversion System Skip to main content

 Review

-Surface proposal status, missing buyer inputs, stale follow-up, partner dependencies, and the next action in the weekly view.
+Surface proposal status, missing buyer inputs, stale follow-up, channel dependencies, and the next action in the weekly view.

 • Status